jakeee51/gomaps/README.md

 # The-Gomaps-Python-Package

 Gomaps!
-A Google Maps API for querying places on Google Maps and scraping the metadata of that search.
+A Google Maps API for querying places on Google Maps and scraping the metadata of that search (No API key needed).
 Results of a query include the following:

 * Place Name
 * Place Google Maps URL